 Setting up a man and van business

-With the recession biting and economic climate looking bleak on the job front why not try and set yourself up as a self employed man and van service and start making a living undertaking small removals and local deliveries.
+With the recession biting and economic climate looking bleak on the job front.
+Why not try and set yourself up as a self employed man and van service.
+Start working for yourself making a living undertaking small removals and local deliveries.

-Man and van services are offering an alternative service to the public making it cheaper to move belongings and furniture instead of them having to hire a van with all the additional costs involved in the UK at the moment with the price of fuel and labour.
+A man and van services offers an alternative service to the public.
+Making it cheaper to move belongings and furniture instead of them having to hire a van with all the additional costs involved.
+In the UK at the moment with the price of fuel and labour it can be quiet expensive.
 It will also save you breaking your back when you could have someone else doing all the lifting and carrying.

-The first part of this process is buying a van which can be very tricky you do not want to buy a banger you will be surprised how easy it can be to waste your money on the wrong vehicle there are some unscrupulous people out there willing to take your money for a van that has had the clock turned back and has done a lot more mileage than it appears meaning you will be paying out expensive repairs.
+The first part of this process is buying a van which can be very tricky.
+You do not want to buy a banger you will be surprised how easy it can be to waste your money on the wrong vehicle.
+There are some unscrupulous people out there willing to take your money.
+Beware when searching for a van that has had the clock turned back and has done a lot more mileage than it appears.
+This means you will be paying out for expensive repairs.
 Starting yourself up as self employed is the easy part.
-What takes a little extra effort and time is turning you and your van into a thriving little small removal business.
+What takes a little extra effort and time is turning you and your van into a thriving little removal business.

-3. Quotes accurate customers will usually phone round so you will have to be competitively priced and not price your self out of the job.
-Try and offer good value for money compared with someone going to the nuisance of doing the job themselves when they’d have to hire the van collect and drop off, pay petrol, load and unload the belongings around themselves and the stairs can be a killer..
+3. Customers will phone round for quotes.
+So quote accurately and consistently.
+Be competitively priced and do not price your self out of the job.
+Try and offer good value for money and be helpful and flexible.
+Lots of work will come your way by recommendation if customers are confident in your service.
+Compared with someone going to the job and just being unpleasant.
+The service you offer should be a better option than the customer doing it themselves.
+Most don’t want to hire the van collect and drop off, pay petrol, load and unload the belongings around themselves and the stairs can be a killer.

 4. Advertising yourself get business cards and flyers printed up and positioned in supermarkets and furniture shops notice boards.
 Pop flyers through letterboxes.
 Get your self listed on the online man and van websites usually for a small annual fee.
-You can go tot he expense of having a website like this one man and van net built but this advertising medium is very competitive and you would have to pay to promote your site on the search engines
+You can go tot he expense of having a website like this one man and van net built.
+This advertising medium is very competitive and you would have to pay to promote your site on the search engines.

-6. Once you decide on starting your own man and van small removals service you will have to let HMRC know you are becoming self employed and you will have to keep your accounts in order this means keeping receipts and logging incoming and outgoing monies
+6. Once you decide on starting your own man and van small removals service you will have to let HMRC know you are becoming self employed.
+You will have to keep your accounts in order this means keeping receipts and logging incoming and outgoing monies.

-7. You will need satisfactory insurance to cover your clients’ belongings there is insurance called “goods in transit” which will cover items in your van up to a certain amount you will have to discuss this with your insurance broker you may have to look into public liability insurance as well.
+7. You will also need satisfactory insurance to cover your clients’ belongings.
+There is an insurance policy called “goods in transit” which will cover items in your van up to a certain amount.
+Discuss this with your insurance broker you may have to look into public liability insurance as well.